Objection Handling In Sales: 30 Common Examples in 2024

 Gatekeepers are generally the first roadblock that you face.

-The best way to handle them is by developing trust over time.
 Once that is established, you can then demonstrate your product that will add value to their company.

 27. I can’t convince my team